-BP Amoco believes the global project is set to slash as much as $37.5bn from an estimated $125bn channelled into purchasing costs by the founding partners.
-“We can look at making savings from five per cent to 30 per cent on our transaction costs on anything from purchasing paper clips to oil rigs in the North Sea,” said a BP Amoco spokesman.
+BP Amoco believes the global project is set to slash as much as $37.5bn from an estimated $125bn channelled into purchasing costs by the founding partners.’We can look at making savings from 5% to 30% on our transaction costs on anything from purchasing paper clips to oil rigs in the North Sea’, said a BP Amoco spokesman.

-Prime movers BP and Royal Dutch/Shell began peddling the ecommerce idea among industry colleagues this January, following similar moves in the automotive and aerospace industries.
+Prime movers BP and Royal Dutch/Shell only began this January to peddle the e-commerce idea among industry colleagues, following similar moves in the automotive and aerospace industry.

-An independent company will be created to own and operate the exchange, with 75 per cent of equity owned by the energy and oil companies, and staff and technology providers allocated the rest.
+An independent company will be created to own and operate the exchange – with 75% of equity owned by the energy and oil companies, with staff and technology providers allocated the rest.

-Consortium members include Conoco, Dow Chemical, Equilon Enterprises, Mitsubishi Corporation, Motiva Enterprises, Occidental Petroleum, Phillips Petroleum, Repsol-YPF, Statoil, Tosco Corporation, TotalFinaElf and Unocal.
+Consortium members include Conoco, Dow Chemical, Equilon Enterprises, Misubishi Corporation, Motiva Enterprises, Occidental Petroleum, Phillips Petroleum, Repsol-YPF, Statoil, Tosco Corporation, TotalFinaElf and Unocal.